Olympic Games

 I can hardly wait for the next olympics.

-The next Olympic Games are in Rio de Janeiro, Brazil from 5 to 21 August 2016.
+The next summer Olympic Games are in Paris, France from 26 July to 11 August 2024.

 Let's hope they produce more fabulous table tennis memories.